appwebtech/Ansible-Automation-App-Deployment/README.md

 * Install App Dependencies
 * Run node command

-To achieve the above, I'll modify the configuration file by adding another play (**Install dependencies**) then run the playbook.
+To achieve the above, I'll modify the configuration file as follows then run the playbook.

 ```yaml
 - name: Deployment of nodejs application